Cisco outlines five priority actions to strengthen cybersecurity in healthcare

 EHRs will become central to healthcare delivery and research.
 However, this also makes them prime targets for cyberattacks.
 Policymakers must ensure that EHR systems meet the stringent cybersecurity requirements.
 This includes robust access controls, encryption, and interoperability standards to ensure that EHRs can be securely exchanged across borders.
 Protecting EHRs will require not just technical solutions but also comprehensive risk management strategies tailored to the healthcare sector.

 Cisco emphasizes that cybersecurity is not solely an IT issue, but a shared responsibility between government, regulators, healthcare providers, and technology partners.
-By addressing legacy vulnerabilities, building collaboration mechanisms, and embedding security culture across organizations, the UAE can continue to deliver a secure and sustainable healthcare ecosystem that safeguards sensitive patient data and ensures continuity of care in the digital era.
+By addressing legacy vulnerabilities, building collaboration mechanisms, and embedding security culture across organizations, Saudi Arabia can continue to deliver a secure and sustainable healthcare ecosystem that safeguards sensitive patient data and ensures continuity of care in the digital era.